2022 New Orleans Saints season: Week 10: at Pittsburgh Steelers

 After a tough loss to the Baltimore Ravens, they travel to Acrisure Stadium to take on the Pittsburgh Steelers.
 With the loss, the Saints drop to 3–7 on the year and it was the first time since 2006 that they were defeated by the Steelers.

 Week 11: vs. Los Angeles Rams

 They return to the Superdome to take on the Los Angeles Rams.
 It has been four years since New Orleans played them at home, including the aforementioned NFC Championship.
 With the win over the Rams, the Saints improve to 4–7 on the year.
 It was the first time since the 2018 season in which New Orleans defeated the Los Angeles Rams.

 Week 12: at San Francisco 49ers

 They meet with the San Francisco 49ers on the road.
 After Kamara fumbled twice, the Saints struggled to hold off Jimmy Garoppolo and his offense.
 They didn't even score points, thus snapping their streak without being shut out.
+The Saints were shut out for the first time since week 17 of the 2001 season, which was also against San Francisco.
 This loss brought the Saints record down to 4–8.